oreillymedia/backbone-gitlab/readme.md

-Backbone Models and Collections for the GitLab API
+Backbone for the GitLab API
 ==================================================

 `backbone-gitlab` is an open-source JavaScript library built on Backbone.js, to be used in browsers to load data via the GitLab API.